IQTLabs/snowglobe/README.md

 http://localhost:8000
 ```

 The terminal output will include the ID number for the human player.
-Type the number into the ID box then click `Connect`.
-The top text box gives player prompts; the bottom text box is where the player enters responses.
-Text boxes turn blue while waiting for the next prompt.
+Type the number into the ID box, click `Log In`, then click `Chat` to enter the human player's responses using a graphical user interface.

+Make sure to run `snowglobe_server` from the same file system location where you run the game.
+Files related to the graphical user interface will be stored in that location.

 ## License